 Contractors- Have You Noticed?
 Take Action to Preserve Your COVID-19- Related Delay Claims

-By: Julianne Wheeler, partner with Jennings Haug Cunningham
+By: an attorney, partner with Jennings Haug Cunningham

 1. Notices of Delay: Look at Your Contracts